thecailab/SCUTA/README.md

 ![pipelineflowchart](https://github.com/thecailab/SCUTA/blob/e0c34ec51894c4ba849d50dbccbccd8a22b0994b/Image/pipeline%20flowchart2.png)

 ### Model fitting tutorial
 `SCUTA` is a tools that designed for fitting linear mixed models for single cell RNAseq datasets, especially with longitudinal multi-level design.
-The algorithm is based on `Dream` in `VariancePartition` package.
+Two multi-level designs are shown in the flowchart.
+Focusing on design 1, we show how to integrate precison weights and dropout weights into the differential expression analysis in scRNA-seq data.
 ```
 Load library and data
 library("SCUTA")